Alje Schut: Career

-Born in Utrecht, Schut began his career with hometown club FC Utrecht, making his professional debut on 3 October 1999.
+Born in Utrecht, Schut began his career with his hometown club FC Utrecht, making his professional debut on 3 October 1999.

 In 2004 he spent seven months injured following a bacterial infection in his knee.
 In March 2005 he suffered another knee injury, ending his season.
 He was still suffering from that same injury in January 2006; at that time he was expected to return to fitness in April 2006.

-He suffered further injuries, and only played 51 league between 2005 and March 2010.
+He suffered further injuries, and only played 51 league matches between 2005 and March 2010.

-On 10 May 2011, during a training session with his team, Schut collided with his Romanian teammate Mihai Neșu breaking his cervical vertebrae and leaving Neșu paralyzed from the waist down.
+On 10 May 2011, during a training session with his team, Schut collided with his Romanian teammate Mihai Neșu, breaking Neșu's cervical vertebrae and leaving him paralyzed from the waist down.

-In August 2011, after spending thirteen seasons with FC Utrecht, Schut was the longer-serving player of any club in the Eredivisie.
+In August 2011, after spending thirteen seasons with FC Utrecht, Schut was the longest-serving player of any club in the Eredivisie.

-By October 2011 Schut was the club captain of FC Utrecht.
+By October 2011, Schut was the club captain of FC Utrecht.

 Personal life

-In February 2015 Schut stated his desire to become a primary school teacher after retirement.
+In February 2015, Schut stated his desire to become a primary school teacher after retirement.